Good Hotel Guide Review

 St Peter Port

-lounge/bar, restaurant, private dining/function rooms, free Wi-Fi, in-room TV (Freeview), patio (alfresco dining), ½-acre terraced garden, unsuitable for disabled.
+lounge/bar, restaurant, lift, private dining/function rooms, free Wi-Fi, in-room TV (Freeview), terrace (alfresco dining), ½-acre terraced garden, unsuitable for disabled.

 all ages welcomed.

 Amex, MC, Visa

 per room B&B single £100, double £205–£260. À la carte £50.